15 Genius Tips For Using WD-40 At Home

 Remove any stains from your stainless steel sink

 Stainless steel sinks are relatively easy to clean and sanitize, but occasionally you may end up with a particularly stubborn stain that just doesn't seem to budge.
-In cases like that, as Kitchn recommends, reach for a can of WD-40.
+In cases like that, reach for a can of WD-40.
 The multi-use substance will help you tackle that stain, once and for all, whether it's because of rust, hard water, or grease, as WD-40 Australia explains.
 All you need to do is spray the solution onto the affected area and then wipe away — simple!

 Tackle tile grout grime